qnbhd/mljet/docs/source/developers-guide/index.rst

 --------

-1. Fork the `deployme` repo on GitHub.
+1. Fork the `mljet` repo on GitHub.

 2. Clone your
 fork locally::